 Large-print versions of our orders of service are available on request.
 If you need a large-print version, let one of our team know.

-Orders of service can be found online at whitkirkchurch.org.uk/services.
-These can be viewed on your own device, and can be set to use large text or a dyslexia-friendly typeface.
+Orders of service for most of our services can be found online at whitkirkchurch.org.uk/services.
+You are welcome to view these on your own device, and they can be set to use large text or a dyslexia-friendly font.

 Some services may be conducted in low light or by candlelight.
 If you need any additional help during these services, please ask any member of our team.